Aquaponics Library

 the summer conditions where nutirent value should be less (I

 believe).
-Fruit is coming on thick & fast and better than
+Fruit is coming on thick & fast and better than that

 of soil.
-I am using flood & drain, with the sump filled
+I am using flood & drain, with the sump filled manually

 with fish water.